jpin730/nest-store/README.md

 # Nest Store

 NestJS-based REST API backend that emulates an e-commerce store.
-Using Swagger Open API for documentation and it connects to a PostgreSQL database through TypeORM.
+Using Swagger Open API for documentation and it connects to a PostgreSQL database through TypeORM including migrations.

 ## Installation